 • has a poor prognosis.

-The main group of patients - long-term smokers men aged 50 to 80 years, this category is 60-70% of all cases of lung cancer, and mortality - 70-90%.
+The main group of patients are long-term smokers, men aged 50 to 80 years; this category accounts for 60-70% of all cases of lung cancer, and the mortality rate is 70-90%.

-According to some researchers, the structure of the incidence of various forms of this pathology, depending on age, is as follows:
+According to some researchers, the structure of morbidity in different forms This pathology, depending on age, looks like this:

 • up to 45 – 10% of all cases;

 Until recently, lung cancer was considered a predominantly male disease.
-Currently, there is an increase in the incidence of diseases in women and a decrease in the age of initial detection of the disease.
+Currently, there is an increase in the incidence of women and a decrease in the age of initial detection of the disease.

 Kinds